 Teaching at a level that’s too easily accessible to each student can harm your differentiated instruction efforts, according to Tomlinson.

 Instead, she recommends “teaching up.”
-This eliminates the pitfall being stuck on low-level ideas, seldom reaching advanced concepts:
+This eliminates the pitfall of being stuck on low-level ideas, seldom reaching advanced concepts:

 We do much better if we start with what we consider to be high-end curriculum and expectations — and then differentiate to provide scaffolding, to lift the kids up.